hilton/hilton.github.com/blog/_posts/2014-12-26-startup-ideas-are-cheap.md

 **NoLuggage** is a frequent traveller service - pack ‘your’ suitcase online with new gear, and have it delivered to your hotel room to use for the duration of your trip.
 Personalise the service with custom packing lists for ‘beach holiday’, ‘New York business trip’ and ‘dirty weekend in Paris’.

-**Sun Spot** is an app for finding sunny cafe terraces for your r location and its weather forecast, with a sunlight hours schedule and planner that you can use to get a table just before the sun comes out.
+**Sun Spot** is an app for finding sunny cafe terraces for your location and its weather forecast, with a sunlight hours schedule and planner that you can use to get a table just before the sun comes out.
 [123terrasse](http://www.123terrasse.fr/) partly does this in France.

 **20Q** is an app that identifies anything whose name you’ve forgotten, by asking you 20 questions.